 Nor does she claim godlike perfection and omnipotence for herself: no savior complex for her!
 She simply receives what she is strong enough to receive; contains what she is large enough to contain; gives what is hers to give.
 Her strength is not based on compulsions to prove anything or pretend to be something she is not, but on a clear understanding of the nature of her gifts, dimensions of her interior space, and limits of her authority.

 Caryatids and Queens stand tall and firm with eyes wide open.
 With steadfast devotion and resolve they support institutions and endeavors which are in everyone’s best interest.
 We emulate their strength when we subordinate our ego’s will to the greater good and work for the betterment of all without betraying our personal standpoints.
-May we all, female and male alike, manifest more of this wise use of feminine strength.
+May we all, female and male alike, manifest more of this benevolent use of feminine strength and wisdom.

 Jean Raffa’s The Bridge to Wholeness and Dream Theatres of the Soul are at Amazon.
 Healing the Sacred Divide can be found at Amazon and Larson Publications, Inc. Jean’s new Nautilus Award-winning The Soul’s Twins, is at Amazon and Schiffer’s Red Feather Mind, Body, Spirit.
 Subscribe to her newsletter at www.jeanbenedictraffa.com.